Strategyproof Learning with Advice

-\begin{lemma} For any $\gamma \in (0, 2]$ and instance $S$, if in the corresponding mapped set $S_C$ each $S_{C,i}$ has a unique personal risk minimizer over $\mathbb{R}$ for all $i \in [n]$, then $\lmech_{\gamma}$ is group-strategyproof on $S$. \end{lemma} This follows from the fact that each agent $i$ can only control his mapped $S_{C,i}$, and since Lemma~\ref{lem:consttolin} shows that the personal risk any agent $i$ with type $S_i$ incurs from $\lmech$ is a constant factor of the personal risk an agent with type $S_{C,i}$ would incur from $\mech$, the existence of a coalition that can manipulate $\lmech$ to their benefit would imply the existence of a corresponding coalition in $\mech$, which violates the group-strategyproofness of $\mech$.
-Theorem~\ref{thm:LPFAguarantees} then follows from Lemma~\ref{lem:consistrobustlin}, Lemma~\ref{lem:errorlin}, and Lemma~\ref{lem:strategyprooflin}.
+\begin{lemma} For any $\gamma \in (0, 2]$ and instance $S$, if in the corresponding mapped set $S_C$ each $S_{C,i}$ has a unique personal risk minimizer over $\mathbb{R}$ for all $i \in [n]$, then $\lmech_{\gamma}$ is group-strategyproof on $S$. \end{lemma} This lemma follows from the fact that each agent $i$ can only control his mapped $S_{C,i}$, and since Lemma~\ref{lem:consttolin} shows that the personal risk any agent $i$ with type $S_i$ incurs from $\lmech$ is a constant factor of the personal risk an agent with type $S_{C,i}$ would incur from $\mech$, the existence of a coalition that can manipulate $\lmech$ to their benefit would imply the existence of a corresponding coalition in $\mech$, which violates the group-strategyproofness of $\mech$.